-Black Friday falls on the 24th November this year, but the date changes every year - because it is the Friday immediately after the American holiday of Thanksgiving.
+Black Friday 2017 falls on the 24th November, but the date changes every year - because it is the Friday immediately after the American holiday of Thanksgiving.
 The tradition originated in the US, with some states even celebrating the day as an official public holiday.
 In fact, Black Friday has been the busiest shopping day of the year every single year since 2005 across America, showing that the very best deals are within reach and the popularity is only growing - we even put a Black Friday map together that shows every redemption during the day!

 It also officially marks the beginning of the Christmas shopping season, with people happily scooping up the best deals to save on the big ticket items for friends and family members.
 The UK truly took Black Friday to heart in 2014, when major retailers like ao.com, Very.co.uk, John Lewis and Argos put their very best offers on the table this early to entice shoppers before the Christmas season - and ever since, more and more retailers have made sure to take part.

 The modern incarnation of Black Friday - especially here in the UK - is a primarily online event, with the majority of brands focusing on fantastic digital offers rather than pushing customers to traipse around the stores (and ensuring the ugly scenes of shoppers clashing and stores heaving are avoided).
 In fact, Black Friday 2016 saw online sales hit £1.23bn, up 12.2% year on year.

 That's after Black Friday 2015 already saw online sales increase 36% year on year.

 Retailers also received over 16% more orders over the Black Friday period in 2015 than in 2014 - and that isn’t including the improved offers throughout the period preceding Black Friday, with many retailers choosing to extend their sales and push the period as a major pre-Christmas shopping occasion.